Practical case for Croatia

 Land Use, Land Use Change and Forestry (LULUCF)

-Information about EFs have been also collected from other existing sources that are consistent with the Clim'Foot approach.
-For this purpose, data from European/International databases have been considered whereby the issue of harmonization to national circumstances has been taken into account.
-The following databases have been analysed:
+Information about EFs has been also collected from other existing sources that are consistent with the Clim'Foot approach.
+Data from European/International databases was taken into consideration for this purpose, however this data was adapted to reflect national circumstances.
+The following databases were analysed:

 EFDB - Emission Factor Database (IPCC – International),